 - Give them direct telephone numbers for their key contacts.

 Consider long-term contracts

 - For example, you could agree a fixed price for a year, subject to continuing volume orders.
-Or you might define in advance how the price the customer pays will change if the supplier’s costs change.
+Or you might define in advance how the price will change if the supplier’s costs change.